mtalbot1516/final-project/README.md

-## Question we are trying to answer
+## Question We Are Trying to Answer
 ​
 Looking at specific neighborhoods within the Nashville housing market, we are using supervised machine learning models to see if we can find houses that are below market value by using a machine learning model.
 We will train the model on a number of features like square feet, bedrooms, bathrooms, neighborhood, appliances, renovation date, to predict price.
 The goal would be to find good houses to invest in.
 ​
 ## Source Data
 ​
-The source data will come from various real estate websites that provide relevant information regarding housing sales, prices, and feature.
-We will query the RealEstate APis from websites like ZillowGroup API, The Realty Mole API, and MLS
+Our data comes from various two different real estate websites, Redfin.com and Realtors.com.
+We combined the two sets of data to use for our machine learning model.
 ​
 ## Communication Protocals
 ​
-All communication is will be managed via slack with video chats through zoom ​
+All communication is will be managed via slack with video chats through zoom.
+​
 ## Machine Learning Model
 ​